pipe-cd/pipecd/docs/rfcs/0008-simplify-datastore.md

 To store object for applications model, we plan to split it to 3 parts based on its updating rates.
 As a consequence, when we need to read objects of applications model, we need to fetch its 3 parts and build up in the datastore layer before return.

-With the above splitting application models idea implemented, we will have the file structure for the hot storage looks like this
+With the above splitting application models idea implemented, we will have the file structure for the hot storage looks like this.

 ![image](assets/simplify-datastore-idea.png)